$SO(5)$ Landau Models and Nested Nambu Matrix Geometry: Even higher dimensional Landau model and matrix geometry

-with \be C(k, I)\equiv \frac{(2k)!!~(I+2k-2)!!}{2^{2k-1} ~I !!}. \ee The quantum Nambu geometry thus naturally emerges as the lowest Landau level matrix geometry of the $SO(2k+1)$ Landau model.
-The matrix geometry (\ref{generalsk+1xa}) will also be obtained by the Berezin-Toeplitz quantization, since the zero-modes of the Dirac-Landau operator are equal to the lowest Landau level eigenstates \cite{Hasebe-2014-1} and the Atiyah-Singer theorem also hold in arbitrary even dimension.
+with \be C(k, I)\equiv \frac{(2k)!!~(I+2k-2)!!}{2^{2k-1} ~I !!}. \ee The matrix geometry (\ref{generalsk+1xa}) will also be obtained by the Berezin-Toeplitz quantization, since the zero-modes of the Dirac-Landau operator are equal to the lowest Landau level eigenstates and the Atiyah-Singer theorem also hold in arbitrary even dimension.

 Further, when we take into account the low dimensional results including odd dimensions \cite{Hasebe-2015, Hasebe-2018, Hasebe-2017}